 Composition and Requisite Skills

-The District's Audit Committee is comprised of four members.
-The committee shall include:
+The District’s Audit Committee is comprised of the following members:

 - Ms. Sonia Mesika, Chairperson, Board of Education